groupdocs-editor/GroupDocs.Editor-Docs/net/developer-guide/edit-word/_index.md

 Please note that if document has no protection, the password will be ignored.
 However, if document is protected, but user has not specified a password, a [PasswordRequiredException](https://apireference.groupdocs.com/net/editor/groupdocs.editor/passwordrequiredexception) will be thrown during document editing.

 Next step is to load the document from stream into the [Editor](https://apireference.groupdocs.com/net/editor/groupdocs.editor/editor) class.
-For loading documents from streams [Editor](https://apireference.groupdocs.com/net/editor/groupdocs.editor/editor) uses delegates.
+For loading documents from streams (implementations of a `System.IO.Stream`) the [`Editor` class](https://apireference.groupdocs.com/net/editor/groupdocs.editor/editor) uses delegates.
 In other words, you need to pass the delegate instance, that points to the method, that returns a stream.
 Same with load options — they are passed via delegate.

 ```csharp